shapelets/shapelets-compute/doc/user/installguide.rst

 Checking Your Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-To ensure your installation is working, use the commandline tool that ships with
+To ensure your installation is working, use the command-line tool that ships with
 Shapelets-Compute.
 Simply issue an ```info``` command, like the one shown::

     $ shapelets info